cmwongmau-sys/COMP-2113-Project---Forest-Rogue/README.md

 1. Display current status (resources, zone, day).
 2. Random encounter occurs.
 3. Player makes choices (fight/flee/use items).
 4. Apply encounter effects.
+5. Check for death conditions.
-5. Daily consumption (-1 food, -1 water).
+6. Daily consumption (-1 food, -1 water).
-6. Check for death conditions.
+7. Check for death conditions.
-7. Move to next zone if survived.
+8. Move to next zone if survived.
-8. Log the day’s events.
+9. Log the day’s events.

 ### 5. Random Encounter Types
+Each day in the forest brings a new challenge.
+The following events are randomly triggered, with probabilities varying by difficulty level:

-- Wild Animal (fight/flee)
+- **Wild Animal Encounter (Fight or Flee)**
-- Treasure (items gained)
+  You may face a bear, wolf, or other predator.
+  - *Fight:* Risk losing health but gain food if victorious.
+  - *Flee:* Safer option, but failure to escape can still cost health.
+  This event tests your survival instincts and resource balance.

+- **Treasure Discovery (Items Gained)**
+  Hidden caches may contain food, water, or healing potions.
+  - Rewards are randomized, often 1–3 items.
+  - Potions can restore health up to the maximum cap.
+  Treasure events provide rare boosts, especially valuable in Hard mode.

-- Trap (lose health or resources)
+- **Trap Encounter (Lose Health or Resources)**
+  Snare traps or pitfalls can ensnare you.
+  - *Escape:* Success means no penalty; failure costs health.
+  - *Cut Free:* Sacrifice food to escape.
+  - *Wait for Help:* Lose food and water but eventually escape.
+  Traps force tough choices between resources and health.

-- Water Spring (gain water)
+- **Water Spring (Gain Water)**
+  A natural spring restores your water supply.
+  - Gain 1–3 units of water.
+  - Critical for survival during heat waves or dehydration risk.
+  Springs are lifesavers in long runs.

-- Berry Bush (gain food)
+- **Berry Bush (Gain Food)**
+  Wild berries replenish food reserves.
+  - Gain 1–3 units of food.
+  - Essential for avoiding starvation penalties.
+  Bushes are common but not always enough in Hard mode.

+- **Weather Event (Random Effect)**
+  The forest climate shifts unpredictably.
+  - *Rain:* Restores water.
+  - *Heat Wave:* Increases daily water consumption.
+  - *Cold Snap:* Increases daily food consumption.
+  Weather adds dynamic difficulty and forces adaptive strategy.

-- Weather Event (random effect)
+- **Empty Event (Nothing Happens)**
-- Empty (nothing happens)
+  A peaceful day passes without incident.
+  - No resources gained or lost.
+  - Offers a breather between harsher encounters.
+  Empty days are rare but welcome reprieves.

 Probabilities vary by difficulty (Easy/Normal/Hard).